Last updated on March 8th, 2022

 If you’re talking about software and sites to create good ads and work within Facebook, you have the Facebook publishing tools.
 These tools are well worth looking at in the creative studio and are a really good piece of software.
 Sometimes when we deal with clients, we want to show them how things are going to look.
 We have used a piece of software called add part of the folders which is an interesting piece of software to do that.

 And then a really interesting thing about Facebook, when you use the ads manager is you can get access to Shutterstock stock images as part of your advertisement with Facebook.
-Therefore, if you are struggling for images, and what you are doing, you can use stock images by hand and buy them within your Facebook app, which you can’t do when you use them.
-You can get the boost button within ads manager functionality.
+Therefore, if you are struggling with images, and what you are doing, you can use stock images by hand and buy them within your Facebook app, which you can’t do when you use them.
+You can also create your custom design for your Facebook app ad with the help of a Facebook app ad template.
+You can get the boost button within the ads manager functionality.

 Designhill: What are the best practices to reduce ad cost on Facebook ads?